nathanenglehart/nathanenglehart.github.io/cv.md

 #### Oberlin College and Conservatory (September 2021 - Present)

-Since 2021 I have worked as a <strong>Peer Tutor</strong> for Statistics, Data Structures, System Programming, and Discrete Mathematics.
+Since 2021 I have worked as a <strong>Peer Tutor</strong> in multiple classes including Statistics, Data Structures, System Programming, Discrete Mathematics, and Multivariable Calculus. \
+\
+In 2022, I am working as a grader for Stat 113, Oberlin's introductory statistics course, with Dr. Nathan Gray.

 ### Awards